superxc3/xcmkb/list of items/list of keyboards/60percent/sofle/sofleplus2/firmware.md

 # Firmware
 1. Flashing manual refer to [RP2040 Flashing guide](https://github.com/superxc3/xcmkb/blob/main/list%20of%20items/list%20of%20keyboards/60percent/sofle/sofleplus/flashingboard.md).
 2. Tick `Azoteq` in the Layout.
 Please press `DPI0` after you flash your firmware to activate the trackpad.
+3. You can load default keymap [here](https://cdn.shopify.com/s/files/1/0691/8963/2259/files/sofleplus2_keymap.vil?v=1733494418) by File>Load Saved Layout, ignore any error and click other tab to refresh the keymap.

 # SoflePLUS2